-Management Fee: upto 2.50% p.a. fee on the daily average Net Asset Value of the Portfolio
+Management Fee: upto 2.50% p.a. fee on the daily average Net Asset Value of the Portfolio will be discontinued.

 SIP Discontinuance Fee: In case if the investor does not honor two consecutive SIP installments, the SIP will be discontinued.